CSS360-2025-Fall/Digital-Minions/ARCHITECTURE.md

 When running the bot on our deployment server -- on which the group 'CSS360 Digital Minions' bot runs -- things are more traditional.
 The server sits behind NAT on v4, and is directly accessible on v6.
 The containers that run on the server are in their own network, routed by the hypervisor.
 Static routes are used upstream.
 The bot/CD container (srv.parsl.xyz) runs three services: nginx, the bot, and a GitHub webhook server. nginx is set up with certbot to get TLS certificates with Let's Encrypt.
 For v4, 80/443 are forwarded to this container.
 For v6, 80/443 are allowed through the firewall. nginx forwards the '/interactions' endpoint to port 3000 (the bot), and the '/webhook' endpoint to port 7777 (the GitHub webhook service).
 Ports 3000 and 7777 are not allowed through the firewall.
 GitHub webhooks automatically update and restart the bot upon pull requests with PM2.

+## How Slash Commands Get Registered (npm run register)
+__Defining a slash command:__

+Each slash command has the following:
+- A name (e.g. /rules)
+- A description
+- Optional parameters (options, choices, subcommands)
+- A handler function in the bot code that executes when the command is invoked

+In our codebase, commands are defined in a structured command class format:

+      {
+        name: "rules",
+        description: "Describes the rules of the game",
+         type: 1,
+         integration_types: [0, 1],
+         contexts: [0, 1, 2],
+      };

+and are built in their own javascript files (rules.js, test.js, and so on).

+__Registering a command:__
+Commands are registered globally meaning that new and updated commands are available across all the servers trivia bot is in (typically takes up to 1 hour to propagate).
+When commands are registered discord sends these definitions to their external api (https://discord.com/api/v10/applications/<some_application_id>/command).
+This process is automated using discords software development kit in the discord.js file in trivia bot's utilities.
+Trivia Bot also has CI/CD where we the developers commit changes and merge branches while the bot is able to pull the latest versions for us to test.

+__When a command gets registered:__
+* Once registered, Discord adds our commands to the command list when users type / in any server trivia bot is in.
+* Discord validates the commands (so users can’t run malformed commands), and stores them globally in its backend.
+* Users who have access to trivia bot can now see the commands autocomplete in the Discord UI

+__When a user invokes a slash command:__
+* Discord sends an interaction payload (JSON) to trivia bot’s interaction endpoint hosted on our own server or locally on our own machines with ngrok.
+* The bot parses the command data, matches it to its internal handler registry, and calls the correct function.
+* The bot responds within 3 seconds (via deffered response) with either: An ephemeral message (only the invoking user can see) or a public message in the channel.

+__Simplified:__

+[Developer] → defines slash command →
+[Registration Script] → POSTs to Discord API → [Discord] → lists command in chat UI →
+[User] → invokes slash command →
+[Discord API] → sends interaction payload →
+[Bot Listener] → executes handler →
+[Bot] → sends message response

+_This architecture ensures commands are validated before execution, improving safety and user interaction._

 ## Commands

 ### Test Command